CSSClub/Awesome-Crocodile/README.md

 # Awesome-Crocodile
-The best corcodile the awesome crocodile
+The best corecodile the awesome crocodile